Volatolomics: Etymology

 According to the Oxford English Dictionary, the suffix ‘omics’ refers to ‘the totality of some sort’.
 In biology, ‘omics’ techniques are used for the high-throughput analysis of DNA sequences and epigenetic modifications (genomics), mRNA and miRNA transcripts (transcriptomics), expressed proteins (proteomics), as well as synthesised metabolites (metabolomics) in a biological system (cell, tissue, organism, etc.) under a given set of experimental conditions.

 Due to the high number of variables that are measured simultaneously, these techniques provide large and complex datasets that require adapted tools for data analysis and interpretation.

 Key concepts

 The European Council directive 1999/13/EC defines volatile organic compounds (VOCs) as “any organic compound having at 293.15 K a vapor pressure of 0.01 kPa or more, or having a corresponding volatility under the particular conditions of use”.

-In our daily life, these molecules are notably responsible of the flavor of food products, as well as of the fragrance of essential oils used in the cosmetics industry.
+In our daily life, these molecules are notably responsible for the flavor of food products, as well as of the fragrance of essential oils used in the cosmetics industry.

 In nature, these molecules are produced by bacteria and fungi.